jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 ## The Modern Application Paradigm

 Present day applications utilize the client-server design.
-This architectural design isolates software development into two major groups,**clients** and **servers**.
+This architectural design isolates software development into two major groups: **clients** and **servers**.
 These classifications are also known as **front end** and **back end**.
 APIs are developed and served from the back end, while the front end consumes them.

 The client-server architecture aids productivity by permitting the option of having different clients devour the responses from an API on the server.
 These clients could be anything from Single Page Applications (SPAs), portable applications, to non-interactive clients such as CLIs or Daemons.